 Back to Gigantopithecus.
 They’ve disappeared, but a distant relative of theirs is still among us and shares more similarities to modern humans than other primates —the orange orangutan.
 Orangutans are a great example of adaptation, and they’re not the only orange-hued thing that has adapted to a new environment.
 Pure Storage has taken adaptation to the next evolutionary level.

-Two years ago, Pure Storage® launched Pure as-a-Service™ to provide a flexible way for enterprises to consume storage.
+Two years ago, Pure Storage® launched Evergreen//One™ to provide a flexible way for enterprises to consume storage.
 A usage-based model should be simple, and similar to the way cloud infrastructure is consumed—with options for service tiers, short-term contracts, and the ability to start small and grow over time.

 Pure remains focused on adapting to the changing market, and as a result, we’ve lowered our minimum commitments—even on 12-month contracts.
 Signing a usage contract shouldn’t feel like signing a lease, so with Pure, you won’t have to worry about any of the overcommitments or long minimum contracts you’re likely to see with competitive models.

 With Pure, you get not only a hassle-free experience but also the highest quality of service.
-Built on Evergreen™ Architecture, our non-disruptive operational model allows us to grow and expand your Pure as-a-Service environment as you need it—without large commitments.
+Built on Evergreen™ Architecture, our non-disruptive operational model allows us to grow and expand your Evergreen//One environment as you need it—without large commitments.
 Pure1® helps us track and predict your usage so you don’t need to worry about growth.
-Pure as-a-Service maintains additional headroom so there’s one less thing for you to worry about.
+Evergreen//One maintains additional headroom so there’s one less thing for you to worry about.